Eve M. Troutt Powell

 Eve M. Troutt Powell is an American historian of the Middle East and North Africa and Christopher H. Browne Distinguished Professor of History in the Department of History at the University of Pennsylvania.
 She is a previous recipient of a MacArthur Fellowship.

-Life
+She is also a political activist.

+Early life and education
-She graduated with a B.A from Radcliffe College and an M.A., and Ph.D. from Harvard University.

-She later taught at the University of Georgia.

-She was a presidential intern at the American University of Cairo (AUC).
+She graduated with a B.A from Radcliffe College and an M.A., and Ph.D. in history and Middle Eastern studies from Harvard University.
+Following her undergraduates studies, she served as a presidential intern at the American University of Cairo (AUC).
+Her experience at the AUC sparked her interest in Egypt and the Middle East.

+Academic career

+Troutt Powell began her academic career at the University of Georgia, where she taught for a decade.
+She later joined the University of Pennsylvania, where she holds the position of Christopher H. Browne Distinguished Professor of History and Africana Studies.
+Her teaching focuses on the history of the modern Middle East, with particular emphasis on Egypt, Sudan, and the Ottoman Empire.
+As a cultural historian, she integrates literature and film into her courses to explore themes of race, slavery, and colonialism.
 She is a member of the American Historical Association.

 She is an expert on Egypt, Sudan, and slavery in the Nile Valley.